truenas/documentation/content/CORE/Tasks/rsync.md

 The rsync task does not work if the related system service is not turned on.
 To turn the rsync service on, go to **Services** and click the slider for *rsync*.
 To activate the service whenever TrueNAS boots, set *Start Automatically*.

 The rsync service settings can be configured by clicking <i class="fas fa-pen" aria-hidden="true" title="pencil"></i>.
-The default TCP port that rsync listens on can be changed, and additional auxiliary parameters from <a href="https://www.samba.org/ftp/rsync/rsyncd.conf.html">rsyncd.conf</a> can be added.
+The default TCP port that rsync listens on can be changed, and additional auxiliary parameters from [rsyncd.conf](https://www.samba.org/ftp/rsync/rsyncd.conf.html) can be added.

  Unless a specific setting is needed, it is recommended to use the default settings for the rsync service.
 Don't forget to click *SAVE* after changing any settings.